UNCOM: Zero-shot Context-Aware Command Understanding for Tabletop Scenarios: Architecture of UNCOM

 The second prompt:

-\begin{quote} Refine your own output to include information whether the object and the target are concrete objects like `apple' or not concrete like `here'.
-Add appropriate `concrete' flag to your generated JSON. \end{quote}
+\begin{quote} Refine your own output to include information whether the object and the target are concrete, specific entities (e.g., `apple', `chair') or a non-concrete reference such as `this', `that', `it'.

+Add a field `concrete': true if the object/target is a specific, tangible noun, and `concrete': false if it is a vague or referential term like `this'.